reakkiio/test35810/webscout/litagent/Readme.md

 - 🧵 Thread-safe operation
 - 🕰️ Automatic refresh scheduling

+---

-## 📊 New - Analytics and Reporting
+## 📊 Analytics and Reporting

+Get statistics on your agent usage and export your data.

 ```python
 # Get statistics on your agent usage